Where creativity and community flow.

 Each pattern is created from two sets of vertical lines overlapping to create a distinctive ethereal moiré effect, as an artistic reinterpretation of the way light hits water.

 The brand is intentionally pared back, in black and white, with colour coming from the rich and diverse content of the studios, to allow creativity within the space to take centre stage.

 The patterns feature typography and are animated for Riverside Studios' cinema screen, TV studio screens, digital and online platforms.
 They are designed to frame the diversity of content showcased on the Riverside screens, much like the broadcast idents that enhance brand prominence throughout the venue.

 Even printed and environment communications are animated, for example, the patrons' members card comes in an acetate slipcase and as the card is pulled out from the case, the two sets of lines pass over each other to create the moiré effect.

-Riverside Studios opened its doors in 1933.
+Riverside Studios opened its doors in spring 2020.
 It is now a brand-new complex of flexible performance and workspaces with a state-of-the-art TV studio, a cinema and screening room open for all event and rehearsal spaces, bars and restaurants as well as a gallery and a display of Riverside archives that span its remarkable history.
 With over 650,000 visitors, 1,000 artists, 1,000 community members, 300 live performances, 150 TV shows and 100 films a year, Riverside Studios continues to make extraordinary arts accessible for all, bringing communities and arts together.